 TSPs shall submit Profiles of all load data and associated topology for the load entities of which they are designated representatives, as well as, any other load for which it has accepted responsibility for modeling.

 TSPs shall change the load ID to ‘ER’ (or ‘E1’, ‘E2’, etc.) for loads for which it has historically submitted data but no longer accepts responsibility.
 ERCOT will determine the owner of the load and ensure they are part of the ALDR and SSWG processes.
+See Appendix E for additional details.

 PUN loads and POI busses will be provided by TSPs.